elixir-cloud-aai/elixir-aai-guidelines/guidelines.md

 workflow into tasks (if needed) and select suitable TES(es) for running the tasks.

-WES1 calls the APIs of the relevant TES(es) and attaches the access token to the request(s) (arrow 11).
-TES2 validates the access token (arrows 12,13) and checks that it has the scope that is needed for its API call (scope=TES2_execute).
+WES1 calls the APIs of the relevant TES(es) and attaches the"at4TES" access token to the request(s) (arrow 21).
+Also "at4DRS" access token is attached to the call for later use.
+TES2 validates the "at4TES" access token (arrows 22-23) and checks that it has the scope that is needed for its API call (scope=TES2_execute).
 If the access token is invalid or does not contain the scope TES2 will reject the request.
 For an expired access token a refresh process will be tried, see